lime86/TravellingModule/docs/datastorage.md

 The CERNbox (1TB) ```/eos/project/a/atlas-itk-pixel-module/``` is accessible via lxplus.
 User should subscript to egroups "cernbox-project-atlas-itk-pixel-module-readers" and "cernbox-project-atlas-itk-pixel-module-writers" for read and write access (no CERN account needed in principle).
+However, as for mysterious reason we don't get any notifications if anyone signs up, please drop an email to Lingxin so your request can be approved.

 All the members of the following 2 e-groups have the respective access to the project space: